monstorix/plex-font-systemless-module/README_EN.md

 Status: <br>Native/System Interface is in effect (with Sans and Monospace). <br>**Pages in Webview are not fully in effect currently due to the new font rendering method on Android 12+**<br>
 Not tested on other ROM.<br><br>
 > [!NOTE]
->For Chromium/Android Webview based browsers, it may be necessary to disable the Root Hide function, such as Magisk Hide/DenyList or KernelSU's "Uninstall Module" function, in order to make the font rules take effect on the webpage.<br>For Firefox Mobile and other derivatives, since the GeckoView engine has not yet been adapted to the system's font fallback mechanism, the module can only replace its interface fonts normally, and the webpage fonts will be messed up when the Root Hide is disabled, which is an upstream problem of the browser.
+>For Chromium/Android Webview based browsers, it may be necessary to disable the Root Hide function, such as Magisk Hide/DenyList or KernelSU's "Uninstall Module" function, in order to make the font rules take effect on the webpage.<br>For Firefox Mobile and its derivatives, since the GeckoView engine has not yet been adapted to the system's font fallback mechanism, the module can only replace its interface fonts normally, and the webpage fonts will be messed up when the Root Hide is disabled, which is an upstream problem of the browser.

 ### Supported Variants
  | Prefix | Languages | Status  |